Syncrify » Knowledge base

 Often users ask us if they can use DeltaCopy and/or Syncrify to backup to a local drive, such as a USB drive or a different hard drive on the local machine.

-While this is certainly possible, it is NOT recommended.
+While this is certainly possible, it is an overkill.
 Imagine you want to go from New York's JFK airport to LaGuardia (or from Heathrow to Gatwick if you live in London) and someone rolls out a Boeing 747.

 Alternate Solution